-0
+Fig. 0.7 Genome panel with RNA-editing sites highlighted

 A karyogram view of all chromosomes was shown according to their relative sizes.
 Each rectangle represents a chromosome.
 The highlighted box shows a region currently being shown in the chromosome view.
 You can use the genome view to move the chromosome view to a different chromosome or to a different region of current chromosome.